 With a staff research professors, postdoctoral fellows, graduate assistants, and staff, CII brings a wide range of expertise to instructional design and evaluation projects, including cognitive psychology, language and literacy, computer science, evaluation and web design.

 The Counseling and School Psychology Clinic conducts psychological and educational evaluations of children and youth to address referral questions from parents/caregivers and or schools.
 In addition, clinic therapists provide individual child and adult therapy to address a wide range of referral concerns.

-The Family Resource Center is an award-winning, non-profit facility that provides counseling to individuals, couples, and families.
+The Couple and Family Clinic is an award-winning, non-profit facility that provides counseling to individuals, couples and families.
 Advanced Marriage and Family Therapy graduate students staff the Center.
 Therapy sessions are closely supervised by experienced clinicians who are licensed Marriage and Family Therapists and Approved Supervisors of the American Association for Marriage and Family Therapy.

 The center provides quality literacy instruction for children struggling with reading and writing.
 It provides service to the community, training for CEHS students, and conducts literacy.
 Instruction is individualized for each child with the goal that each improve reading skills, gain greater confidence as a reader, and develop a love for reading.